-1. 1[Administrative] Judges.-2[The Chief Justice may assign each district to the administrative charge of a Hon'ble Judge nomination by him as the Administrative Judge for such district(s).
+1. [Administrative] Judges.-[The Chief Justice may assign each district to the administrative charge of a Hon'ble Judge nomination by him as the Administrative Judge for such district(s).
 The Administrative Judge will be in-charge of the district (s) assigned to him for such period as the Chief Justice may specify.]

-3[2.
+[2.
 Administrative Committee.-

-- (a) There shall be as many Administrative Committees, as may be prescribed by the Chief Justice. - (b) The composition and the term of Administrative Committees, shall be as prescribed by the Chief Justice. - (c) In case of absence of any member of the Administrative Committee for whatever reasons, a new member may be appointed by the Chief Justice. - (d) These Committees shall discharge such function, as may be allocated by the Chief Justice. - (e) If a member of the Administrative Committee is temporarily absent, business assigned to the Committee may be transacted by the remaining members or another member may be appointed by the ChiefJustice.
+- (a) There shall be as many Administrative Committees, as may be prescribed by the Chief Justice. - (b) The composition and the term of Administrative Committees, shall be as prescribed by the Chief Justice. - (c) In case of absence of any member of the Administrative Committee for whatever reasons, a new member may be appointed by the Chief Justice. - (d) These Committees shall discharge such function, as may be allocated by the Chief Justice. - (e) If a member of the Administrative Committee is temporarily absent, business assigned to the Committee may be transacted by the remaining members or another member may be appointed by the ChiefJustice. - (f) The Administrative Committees shall meet at least once in a

-1 Substituted by Notification No. 89/VIII-C151, w.e.f.
-14.02.2000
+&lt;sup>1 Substituted by Notification No. 89/VIII-C151, w.e.f.
+14.02.2000 month.
+However, it is open for the Chairperson of the Administrative Committee to call a meeting at any time.

-2No.
-88/UHC/Admn. -A, 2005 dated: July.30,2005
+&lt;sup>2 As Amended by Not.
+No. 88/UHC/Admn. -A, 2005 dated: July.30,2005

-3 Re-inserted by Not.
+&lt;sup>3 Re-inserted by Not.
 No. 25/UHC/Admin.A/2021, Dated: 9th March, 2021

-- (f) The Administrative Committees shall meet at least once in a month.
-However, it is open for the Chairperson of the Administrative Committee to call a meeting at any time. - (g) The Rule 4 of Chapter III, which provides for Allocation of administrative work, shall deem to be modified in accordance with the work allocated to the AdministrativeCommittees.]
+(g) The Rule 4 of Chapter III, which provides for Allocation of administrative work, shall deem to be modified in accordance with the work allocated to the AdministrativeCommittees.]

-1[4.
+[4.
 Allocation of administrative work-The following shall be the allocation of executive and administrative work between the Chief Justice, Full Court and Administrative Judge."